7P notes: Apple iPad versus Samsung Galaxy Tab S

 I think the 4X3 aspect ratio of the Apple iPad is in general a better choice.
 The size of the Galaxy S tablets makes sense for watching things like videos which are often in 16 by 9 aspect ratio but it can feel awkward to hold especially for the larger sizes.

-• Apple iPad.
-There are multiple pen versions.
-The one I recommend is the Apple Pencil 2 because it supports pressure, tilt, and hover.
+Apple iPad: There are multiple pen versions.
+The one I recommend is the Apple Pencil 2 or the Apple Pencil Pro because they support pressure, tilt, and hover.

 Pen replacement cost